-Computer science is one of the fastest-growing industries in the U.S.: Employment is expected to grow 16 percent from 2018 to 2028, according to the Bureau of Labor Statistics—faster than the average of all other fields in the country.
+Computer science is one of the fastest-growing industries in the U.S. Employment in the field is expected to grow 23% from 2022 to 2033, according to the Bureau of Labor Statistics—much faster than the average of all other fields in the country.

 Now, more than ever, there is a great opportunity for individuals from varied backgrounds to advance in computer science.
 Given the industry’s explosive growth and pervasiveness across sectors, people with diverse educational and professional backgrounds are seeking advanced degrees in computer science in order to meet the demand.

-“Students may have taken one computer science class as an undergraduate and their interest was piqued,” says Ben Hescott, teaching professor and associate dean of students for Northeastern University’s Khoury College of Computer Sciences.
+“Students may have taken one computer science class as an undergraduate and their interest was piqued,” says Ben Hescott, teaching professor and senior associate dean of academic programs and student experience for Northeastern University’s Khoury College of Computer Sciences.

 Not having a background in computer science shouldn’t deter you from pursuing a master’s degree in the field, Hescott says.
 Here are four steps you can take to help you succeed.